Gigaspaces/xap-docs/site/content/xap/12.3/started/maven-artifacts.markdown

 {{% ssummary%}}{{% /ssummary %}}

-XAP is Maven-friendly - it is built using maven and designed to be easily used by developers constructing XAP applications.
+XAP is Maven-friendly.
+It is built using Maven and is designed to be easily used by developers constructing XAP applications.
 In this page we'll explain how to use XAP with Maven.

 # XAP Maven Repository

-Since XAP artifacts are currently not published in Maven Central Repo, you'll first need to configure a repository:
+XAP artifacts are not currently published in the Maven Central Repo, so you must first configure a repository:

 ```xml
 <repository>